chetanparma1/python_datacamp/python_data_science_toolbox/01_strings_in_python.md

 * Import the pandas package with the alias pd.
 * Import the file 'tweets.csv' using the pandas function read_csv().
 Assign the resulting DataFrame to df.
 * Complete the for loop by iterating over col, the 'lang' column in the DataFrame df.
 * Complete the bodies of the if-else statements in the for loop: if the key is in the dictionary langs_count, add 1 to its current value, else add the key to langs_count and set its value to 1.
-Use the loop variable entry in your code.
+Use the loop variable entry in your code